shiyinzhang/Pixel-ImageNet/README.md

 ### Citations
 Please consider citing our dataset in your publications if it helps your research.
 The following is a BibTeX reference.

-    @article{zhang2020IOG,
+    @inproceedings{zhang2020interactive,
-      title={Interactive Object Segmentation with Inside-Outside Guidance},
+      title={Interactive Object Segmentation With Inside-Outside Guidance},
-      author={Shiyin, Zhang and Jun Hao, Liew and Yunchao, Wei and Shikui, Wei and Yao, Zhao }, journal={IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
+      author={Zhang, Shiyin and Liew, Jun Hao and Wei, Yunchao and Wei, Shikui and Zhao, Yao}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={12234--12244},
+      year={2020}
     }